MaastrichtU-IDS/dsri-documentation/website/docs/deploy-matlab.md

 Go to the **Catalog**, make sure **Templates** are displayed (box checked), and search for **Matlab**, and provide the right parameters:

-* You will need to provide the password you will use to access the Matlab UI when filling the template.
+* You will need to provide the password you will use to access the Matlab UI when filling the template. **Ensure to use a password length greater than 6.**
 * You can also change the Matlab image version, see the latest version released in the [official Matlab Docker image documentation](https://hub.docker.com/r/mathworks/matlab)

 Once Matlab start you can access it through 2 routes (URL), which can be accessed when clicking on the Matlab node in the **Topology**: